sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively/2019-09-25-run-bril-on-raspberry-pi-natively.md

 The experiment is done on a Raspberry Pi 3B+, which has a quad-core 1.2GHz Broadcom BCM2837 64-bit processor and 1GB LPDDR2 SDRAM.
-Generated AArch64 assembly programs are compiled by gcc version 8.3.0.
+Generated AArch64 assembly programs are aseembled and linked by gcc version 8.3.0.

 In order to evaluate the performance of Bril interpreter and native binary programs,